carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 -   TODO: Full namespace on every identifier, even just declarations
     -   Pervasive aliasing by users to avoid typing
     -   Could make extremely verbose imported code
--   TODO: Remove commentary on name conflicts, leave it to name lookup
-    -   Too many nuances here, probably better to get the proposal out of it
-    -   May need some scope-based lookup for shadows, may require full specification instead.
 -   TODO: Rename the section about automatic API generation
 -   TODO: Redundant information to support tooling
     -   i.e., cover why we have both a package keyword saying api/impl and